mmurygin/notes/web/microservices.md

 1. Log aggregation
 1. Monitor downstream communications
 1. Use correlation ID in logs (to visualize sequential processes)
+1. Create failure metrics for all of you monitoring parametrs
+1. Handle and remove unused features

 ## Articles
 1. [12 factored apps](https://12factor.net/)